aleph2c/miros/docs/_sources/interactingcharts.rst.txt

 .. code-block:: python
   :emphasize-lines: 1

-  from miros.activeobject import Factory from miros.event import signals, Event, return_status import time
+  from miros import Factory
+  from miros import signals, Event, return_status import time

 We will build up these charts using a